visgl/deck.gl/docs/writing-shaders.md

 A core feature of deck.gl is the fp64 shader math library that can be used leveraged by developers to conduct numerical computations that requires high numerical accuracy.
-This shader math libary uses "muliple precision" algorithms to emulate 64-bit double precision floating point numbers, with some limitations, using two 32-bit single precision floating point numbers.
+This shader math library uses "multiple precision" algorithms to emulate 64-bit double precision floating point numbers, with some limitations, using two 32-bit single precision floating point numbers.
 To use it, just set the "fp64" key to "true" when calling `assembleShaders`.
 Please refer to the "64-bit layers" section in the document